ssvdata87/lan-chat-server/README.md

 📜 License

-This project is licensed under the Apachi 2.0 License – free to use, modify, and share.
+This project is licensed under the Apache 2.0 License – free to use, modify, and share.
+                              Apache License
+                           Version 2.0, January 2004

 ⚡ Made with ❤️ using FastAPI + WebSockets